Civil Plan Review

 - Utility signature block (on first sheet)

-- Existing utility locations
+- Existing utility locations and Record Drawing set that installed them

 - North Arrow and scale of drawing (subdivisions and complicated site plans must be no smaller than 1 inch to 20 feet HRZ).